SA | Kangaroo Island Wilderness Trail Fire Recovery Experience

-We depart from Adelaide early this morning for a scenic drive through the stunning Fleurieu Peninsula to Cape Jervis.
+We depart from Adelaide early this morning for a scenic private drive through the stunning Fleurieu Peninsula to Cape Jervis.
 From here we take the ferry across to Penneshaw where our island adventure begins!
 On the ferry journey we will keep our eyes out for whales known for passing through the Backstairs Passage as well as dolphins and sea birds.
-After we disembark we drive our private vehicle and journey to the western side of the island.
-We will have a leisurely lunch and briefing before we head into Flinders Chase National Park where our KIWT Fire Recovery Experience will commence.
+After we disembark we drive our private vehicle to the western side of the island.
+For those preferring to fly to Kangaroo Island we can arrange to pick you up at the airport.
+We will have a leisurely lunch and briefing before we head into Flinders Chase National Park where our KIWT Fire Recovery Experience will commence

 The evidence of regrowth here is inspiring – gums trees look like giant bonsai with green leafy shoots clumping along branches, grass trees aim their seed pods to the sky and lichen offer orange hues against the backdrop of blackened trunks.
 We may spot rosellas, pardalotes and wrens as we cover a 10km section along Rocky River including a visit to Pardalote lookout and the soothing sounds of the Cascades where water flows through rocky chutes and pools.
 If we are lucky enough, we may spot platypus.

 Once we navigate the final section of limestone trail we turn off towards the old campground of Snake Lagoon to our finish spot where our transport will be waiting to take us to our accommodation for the next 4 nights at Western KI Caravan Park.
 Depending on accommodation chosen either your single ensuite accommodation, cabin, or large glamping tent will be waiting for you.
 Unwind and relax with grazing platters and a glass of something special while we prepare a delicious 2 course welcome dinner.